 Not only is this sadly Truth in Television

-far too often, the inverse is true too: there's no shortage of stories about foster children traumatized by being forcibly separated from their loving foster homes and returned to their biological parents.
-Even when the foster homes aren't abusive, the experience of being removed from where you are and taken to a strange place by strange social workers is a lot like being kidnapped, and they have to deal with this repeatedly.
+far too often, the inverse is true too; most Foster parents can provide a very caring, safe environment for abused children, and it can be just as traumatising for the children to be removed from them and sent back to their biological parents all over again.
+It can be even worse if those biological parents aren't ready to take care of them just yet.
+The experience of being removed from where you are and taken to a strange place by strange social workers is a lot like being kidnapped, and they have to deal with this repeatedly.

 - Clark Kent and Lois Lane had a foster son, Chris, who was Happily Adopted.
 Arguably doesn't count, however, since he was actually a Kryptonian stranded on Earth and the legal work was actually forged by Batman.